Creative Writing Major

 - 36 credits of free elective courses

-A Creative Writing major prepares you for a career as a writer of poetry, fiction, creative non-fiction, or drama, and those who wish to enter the fields of editing or publishing.
+You will earn a degree in English with a major in creative writing.
+It prepares you for a career as a writer of poetry, fiction, creative non-fiction, or drama, and those who wish to enter the fields of editing or publishing.
 As a creative writing major, you will be able to take courses in:

 - Writing for young people